omc/dendrite/Readme.md

         encoding: statsd

-Config files are yaml.
-You can find a bunch of common config files in the cookbook directory.
+Look in the cookbook directory for more examples.